-Most boot camps in Latrobe, PA on their own will not address family issues but simply return a somewhat more compliant teen to the same home situation in which he was struggling.
+Most boot camps in Latrobe, Pennsylvania on their own will not address family issues but simply return a somewhat more compliant teen to the same home situation in which he was struggling.
 Boys who attend boot camps are more likely to return to old habits.
-For this reasons, boot camps in Latrobe, PA may be a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+In fact, boot camps in Latrobe, Pennsylvania may be a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 Gateway’s Boot Camp-Like Program, Plus It’s Ongoing Behavioral Support are Designed to Turn Around Troubled Boys

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway another option that combines the strengths of the military approach with the therapeutic aspect of a therapeutic boarding school.
 Gateway, found in the Panhandle of Florida, is a Christian program that has helped thousands of struggling teenage boys and their families from locations all across the nation for more than 20 years.
 Struggling teenage boys from Latrobe, Pennsylvania and other places receive an accredited education, counseling and instruction, an introduction to military drill and history, and the discipline for which boot camps are respected.
 Gateway offers a loving staff that cares deeply about each teen.
 Gateway is a military-style school that features a number of important components that are typically missing from boot camps.
 Those include: